led02/card10_firmware/Documentation/bluetooth/card10.rst

 LEDs above characteristic
 ---------------------------------
 This characteristic set every 11 leds on the top module at once.
+By defining 11x rgb from left to right.
+You need also to set exchange a bigger MTU to use this feature.

+- set a rainbow beginnig with red on the right edge: ``0xff0000ff8b00e8ff005dff0000ff2e00ffb900b9ff002eff5d00ffe800ffff008b``

 Light sensor characteristic
 ---------------------------------